adjust/titanium_sdk/README.md

 ### <a id="adjust-project-settings">Adjust project settings

 Once the Adjust SDK has been added to your app, certain tweeks are being performed so that the Adjust SDK can work properly.
-Everything that is being done in this process is written in the `plugin.xml` file of the Adjust SDK plugin.
 Below you can find a description of every additional thing that the Adjust SDK performs after you've added it to your app.

 ### <a id="android-permissions">Android permissions